your-tools/tsrc/docs/contrib/dev.md

-# Development

 All the development happens on [GitHub](https://github.com/dmerejkowsky/tsrc).

-# Reporting bugs and suggesting new features

-Feel free to use the [GitHub's bug tracker](https://github.com/dmerejkowsky/tsrc/issues) to open issues.

-If you are reporting a bug, please provide the following information:

-* `tsrc` version
-* Details about your environment (operating system, Python version)
-* The exact command you run
-* The full output

-Doing so will ensure we can investigate your bug right away.

 # Suggesting changes

-You are free to open a pull request on GitHub for any feature you'd like.
+You are free to open a pull request for anything you want to change on `tsrc`.

-Before opening a merge request, please read the [code manifesto](https://dmerejkowsky.github.io/tsrc/code-manifesto).
+In particular, pull requests that implement a prototype for a new feature are welcome, having "real code" to look at can provide useful insight, even if the code is not merged after all.

-Note that for your merge request to be accepted, we'll ask that:
+That being said, if you want your pull request to be merged, we'll ask that:

-* You follow indications from the code manifesto
+* The code follows the indications from the [code manifesto](../code-manifesto.md)
 * All existing linters pass
 * All existing tests run
 * The new feature comes with appropriate tests
+* The Git History is easy to review

 See the [GitHub actions workflows](https://github.com/dmerejkowsky/tsrc/blob/main/.github/workflows) to see what exactly what commands are run and the Python versions we